 The Great Otway National Park is Australia’s hidden paradise.
 The park covers rugged coastlines and mountain ranges.
 You can see waterfalls, springs, streams, and lake dotting the Otways.
 It is also home to many different varieties of plant and animal species.

-Traveling to the Otways through the Great Ocean Road is such an exciting experience.
+Traveling to the Otways on our the Great Ocean Road Tour is such an exciting experience.
 From spectacular coastal views to naturally carved landscapes, from giant beech and redwood trees to spring wildflowers, from cascading streams to a serene lake, from lazy koalas to the elusive platypus, and from flying falcons to the lovely parrots.
 These are fair enough reasons why you should explore this Victorian paradise.

 The Otways covers the towns of Torquay through the hinterlands of Colac.
 The quaint towns of Lorne, Apollo Bay, and Anglesea are some of the gateways to the park.